RNABioInfo/gapcM/README.md

 ############# PLEASE READ ME BEFORE USING THIS REPO ###############

 This repo will be used to collect changes to the original gapc that I make while trying to implement RNA 3D Motifs into RNA secondary structure prediction.
 I will mostly keep all original functionalities and only add more, but I can not guarantee that my changes don't have unexpected consequences.
-Installation procedure remains the same though (at least for now).
+Installation at this point is only available from source.
 For the original compiler please refer to /jlab/gapc.

 ##############################################################